isomerpages/enterprisesg-switch/_talent/entrepreneurship-exposure-series/faq.md

 For instance, post-secondary education institutions in Singapore include, but not limited to, Polytechnics, Institute of Technical Education as well as Singapore and international universities.

-**2. Can I apply for the programme now?**
+**2. Is the Entrepreneurship Exposure Series (EES), including the Mentorship Programme and Youth Challenge, open for applications now?**

 Applications for the Entrepreneurship Exposure Series (EES), Mentorship Programme and Youth Challenge will open soon - stay tuned to this page!

 **3. Can I apply for the Mentorship Programme and/or Youth Challenge in addition to the EES?**

-Yes, you may apply to all three programmes and all possible combinations:
+As long as you sign up for the EES, you can apply to its complementary programmes, i.e. the Mentorship Programme **and/or** Youth Challenge in the same EES registration form.

+In summary, these are the possible combinations:
 * Just the EES
 * The EES and Mentorship Programme
 * The EES and Youth Challenge
 * All three programmes

 You can refer to the below for the different combinations of programmes you can take on and what they entail.
-Do ensure that you are able to commit to the programmes before applying.
+Do also ensure that you are able to commit to the programmes before applying.

 ![Alt text for image on Isomer site](/images/EES_participation.jpeg)